 Neither overly decorative nor starkly minimalist, this fresh update on farmhouse style combines rustic touches with a restrained aesthetic.
 These living room ideas avoid ornate details in favor of more practical nods to rural interiors architecture.
 The look draws heavily on laid-back Californian style, so mid-century furniture feels right at home a modern farmhouse living room, as do statement stone fireplaces, vintage textiles and Shaker-inspired designs.

-Commune Design’s Santa Anita project, featured below, successfully distills the essence of the trend into a tiny forest home outside LA.
+Commune Design’s Santa Anita project, featured below, successfully distills the essence of the modern farmhouse trend into a tiny forest home outside LA.
 ‘We set out to marry a variety of inspirations and references, such as historic American cabins, traditional chalets, Shaker and Japanese design, all through the framework of utility and function,’ explain its designers.

 To help give you a better overview of the trend, we’ve compiled some of our favorite farmhouse living room ideas that are guaranteed to inspire, plus a few insider tips and tricks from designers, architects and industry experts.